OmarGhayad/Ransomware-Simulation-Attack/README.md

 This repository simulates a basic ransomware attack:

-* **encrypt.py** → Encrypts files in the current directory and sends the encryption key to a server.
+* **encrypt.py** → Encrypts files in the current directory and sends the encryption key to the attacker machine.
-* **decrypt.py** → Decrypts the encrypted files using the key retrieved from the server.
+* **decrypt.py** → Decrypts the encrypted files using the key retrieved from the attacker.
-* **server.py** → Simple HTTP server that receives and stores the encryption key.
+* **receive\_key.py** → Simple HTTP server running on the attacker machine that receives and stores the encryption key.

 The goal is to **educate employees or students** about the dangers of unsafe downloads and the importance of security awareness.